Olive Garden Minestrone Soup Copycat Recipe: Hearty & Veggie-Packed

 • You can use fresh or frozen green beans, whichever you prefer.

-• It’s ok to change up the veggies depending on what you have on hand or what’s in season.
+• It’s ok to change the veggies depending on what you have on hand or what’s in season.
 Other great veggie options are russet potatoes, butternut squash, sweet potatoes, leeks, kale.

 Please feel free to send me a comment on this soup.
 I always want to hear from my readers.
 And, be sure to take a look at more copycat Olive Garden soup recipes.